 You can give your family some financial security with a life insurance policy (in case of your sudden demise).
 But, have you ever wondered how are you going to meet the medical cost without a critical illness policy, in case you are diagnosed with a life-threatening critical illness?
 It can be as terrifying as it sounds.
 At that time, only a critical illness insurance policy will serve as a helping hand for you and your family.
 We usually do not anticipate such health risks, but prevention is always better than cure, especially when it comes to your health!

-The key features of critical illness insurance are:
+The key features of insurance policies are:

 Check out some of the critical illness insurance plans from top health insurance companies in India 2018-